algon85/revit-structural-modeling-foundations/explanations/structural-vs-architectural-elements.md

 ### Hidden Lines and Graphics
 Structural views utilize a specific "Hidden Line" logic.
 For example, a beam passing *under* a slab will show as a dashed line automatically—but only if both elements are marked as **Structural**.

+### Data Management (COBie & Schedules)
+When generating a Bill of Quantities (BOQ), we need to separate "Concrete for Structure" from "Finishes for Architecture."
+The Structural parameter allows for clean, automated scheduling.

+---

+## Visibility and View Discipline